Redmauss/phpBB_PMscraper/README.md

 # phpBB_PMscraper
 A web scraper for extracting PM's from a phpBB forum, in this case deskthority.net

-This is a web scraper made in order to extract all the PM's from deskthority.net into a .json file with a structured dictionary structure.
+This is a web scraper made in order to extract all the PM's from deskthority.net into a .json file with a nested dictionary structure.

 Depending on interest, images might be added into this program later.